Canara Bank Q3 FY26: Stellar Profit Growth Masks Margin Pressure

 Technical Trend

-"Canara Bank's transformation from a stressed asset-laden lender to a quality franchise with 17.21% ROE and 2.35% GNPA represents one of the most compelling turnaround stories in Indian public sector banking."
+"Canara Bank's transformation from troubled lender to quality franchise represents one of the most successful turnaround stories in Indian public sector banking, with asset quality now rivalling the best in class."

 Key Strengths & Risk Factors